dentarg/auth0-blog/_posts/2016-10-07-managing-tech-job-stress-when-9-5-is-unrealistic.markdown

 ---
 layout: post
 title: "Managing Tech Job Stress When 9-5 is Unrealistic"
-description: "Explore the many ways to manage stress and burnout when overtime is an expectation."
+description: "Explore the many ways to manage job stress and burnout when overtime is an expectation."
 date: 2016-10-07 8:30
 author:
   name: "Kim Maida"